3 to 6 Art – Early Childhood Montessori Teaching Resources

 5. Modeling Clay

-Stencils are so much fun to use.
+Stencils are so much fun to use and great to include in your art shelf.
 Children love tracing them and coloring inside them.
 Stencils come in many shapes and sizes.
 Great for tracing and building hand dexterity.
 Stamps also are fun to press in clay and use on ink pads.
 Surprise your students and put some on the shelf!

 While you want most of these supplies to remain on your art shelf year-round, you’ll find that students will respond creatively to new tools or inspiration.
 Rotate out your stencils or offer a still life props (like bright flowers in the spring, or gourds in the fall) to reflect the season.
 Professional Development – How To Stage An Art Shelf Training

 Drawing boards can help stabilize paper in place while moving around the classroom.
-Drawing boards are also good for laying down on the carpet.
+They’re also good for laying down on the carpet.
 If you can’t get custom drawing boards, you can use a clipboard.
-You can use a drawing board outside when there is no table to sit and draw on.
+A drawing board can even be used outside when there is no table to sit and draw on.

 The Phases of Art Development is a quick digital course that explains how art making can help students develop their creativity, fine-motor skills, and focus.
 More importantly, I share what types of projects students at every age are capable of completing safely, and without making a mess.